akdemirlab/HiCPlotter/README.md

-    verbose			(-v)		: print version and arguments into a file. tripleColumn	(-tri)		: a boolean if input file is from HiC-Pro pipeline. bedFile			(-bed)		: a file name for bin annotations, if -tri parameter is set. histograms		(-hist)		: a list of filenames to be plotted as histogram. histLabels		(-h)		: a list of labels for the histograms. fillHist		(-fhist)	: a list whether each histogram will be filled (1) or not (0:default).
+    verbose			(-v)		: print version and arguments into a file. tripleColumn	(-tri)		: a boolean if input file is from HiC-Pro pipeline. bedFile			(-bed)		: a file name for bin annotations, if -tri parameter is set. plotGenes		(-g)		: a sorted bed file for plotting the locations of the genes. geneLabels		(-gl)		: a boolean for plotting gene labels (1:default) or not (0). histograms		(-hist)		: a list of filenames to be plotted as histogram. histLabels		(-h)		: a list of labels for the histograms. fillHist		(-fhist)	: a list whether each histogram will be filled (1) or not (0:default).